What is market segmentation?

 - Developing effective marketing strategies: Knowing your target audience gives you a head start about what methods, tactics and solutions they will be most responsive to.

-- Better response rates and lower acquisition costs: will result from creating your marketing communications both in ad messaging and advanced targeting on digital platforms like Facebook and Google using your segmentation
+- Better response rates and lower acquisition costs: These will result from creating your marketing communications both in ad messaging and advanced targeting on digital platforms like Facebook and Google using your segmentation.

-- Attracting the right customers: targeted, clear and direct messaging attracts the people you want to buy from you
+- Attracting the right customers: Market segmentation helps you create targeted, clear and direct messaging that attracts the people you want to buy from you.

 - Identifying niche markets: segmentation can uncover not only underserved markets, but also new ways of serving existing markets – opportunities which can be used to grow your brand.